ckbsbal/Kodi-IR-Controller-ESP8266/README.md

 ## Overview

-This project utilizes the ESP8266 microcontroller and Arduino to bridge the gap between an IR remote and the Kodi media center.
-By capturing IR signals and communicating with Kodi over WiFi, you can control channels in a way that combines the simplicity of an old-school remote with the advanced features of Kodi.
+This project centers around using the ESP8266 microcontroller and Arduino to convert an IR remote into a smart Kodi controller.
+It is specifically tailored for seamlessly opening PVR channels by entering channel numbers using an inexpensive IR remote.
+This setup combines the simplicity of an old-school remote with the advanced features of Kodi.

 ## Features

 - **IR Signal Processing:** Decode IR signals from a cheap IR remote.
 - **WiFi Connectivity:** Establish a connection with your local WiFi network for communication with Kodi.
 - **Kodi API Integration:** Send commands to Kodi using HTTP requests based on decoded IR signals.
-- **Channel Control:** Seamlessly navigate through Kodi channels using your IR remote.
+- **Channel Control:** Seamlessly open PVR channels by entering channel numbers on your IR remote.

 ## Getting Started